About Ophthalmic Reconstructive Surgery

 Covering tissue gaps/weaknesses, resulting either from traumatic, disease related or iatrogenic damage.

-Clinical trials for the CorNeat EverPatch are planned to begin in the second half of 2020, with sites planned in Canada, France and Kenya.
+The first-in-human (FIH) clinical trial for the CorNeat EverPatch took place on December 2020.
+The surgery was conducted by Dr. Ike Ahmed at the Prism Eye Institute in Toronto, Canada.
+Clinical trials will take place in France and Kenya, as well.
 The trials are geared toward obtaining a CE marking during 2021.
 CorNeat Vision plans to extend the solution to the US market as a second step and work toward FDA approval.
 The exact FDA path will be coordinated with authorities in the second half of 2020.

 The plans above are subject to regulatory approvals and requirements.